Zeptogram/ir-medical-search-engine/README.md

 user queries expressed in natural language.
 The queries are natural health-related questions harvested from the NutritionFacts.org website.
 ### The main approach
 The project has been developed on Google Colab.
-This document is structured as follows:
+The report is structured as follows:
 - Analysis of the Data: The first part of the project is focused on importing the doc- uments, queries and relevance judgements and analyzing their distributions, sizes and particular signs.